stevekinney/refrigerator-adventures/README.md

 1. We want to know if we're in a development, testing, or production environment.
 If we don't know, we'll assume we're in development.
 2. Based on that environment, we'll fetch the database configuration from `knexfile.js` for whatever environment we're in.
 3. Finally, we'll ask the database for everything in the `Foods` table and log it to the console.

+If you run `npm start`, you should see our three food items.
+The next steps will be to build an abstraction around these database queries and an Express API.